caikit/caikit/CONTRIBUTING.md

 👍🎉 First off, thank you for taking the time to contribute! 🎉👍

 The following is a set of guidelines for contributing.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
-Please [read community contribution guide](TODO) for general practices for the Caikit community.
+Please read the [community contribution guide](https://github.com/caikit/community/blob/main/CONTRIBUTING.md) first for general practices for the Caikit community.

 ## What Should I Know Before I Get Started?

 ### Code of Conduct

-This project adheres to the [Contributor Covenant](./CODE-OF-CONDUCT.md).
+This project adheres to the [Contributor Covenant](./code-of-conduct.md).
 By participating, you are expected to uphold this code.

-Please report unacceptable behavior to one of the [Code Owners](./OWNERS).
+Please report unacceptable behavior to one of the [Code Owners](./CODEOWNERS).

 ### How Do I Start Contributing?